tbfld/counter.ink/content/micro.md

 > [!tip]+ For chunkier things, see [[recent]]

+***2025-02-21:***  *WiReD* has a razor-sharp take on the fashion shift among broligarchs: “everyone missed that they were dressing for the job they really wanted”: [emperors.](https://www.instagram.com/reel/DF_E0ruM1CA/)

+***2025-02-21:***  Ithaca’s Lavender Hill Commune, [“home away from home in the 1970s for many displaced members of what is now known as the LGBTQ+ community, has been officially listed in the National Register of Historic Places.”](https://www.ithacajournal.com/story/news/2025/02/21/ithaca-lavender-hill-lgbtq-commune-national-register-of-historic-places/79425486007/)

+***2025-02-21:***  Marc Greif on the threat of fascism: [“The risk of overreaction is trivial compared to the risks of accommodation.”](https://www.nplusonemag.com/online-only/online-only/the-fork-in-the-road/)

 ***2025-02-21:*** In a time of unprecedented crisis, House Minority Leader Hakeem Jeffries [is promoting his “vividly illustrated book — the perfect holiday gift to inspire the whole family!”](https://bsky.app/profile/unraveledpress.com/post/3linkppo6ls2j)

 ***